scentless-apprentice/react-tracking/Documentation.md

 ### datalayer.module.element.name

-Description: permanent value / slug / id
+Description: Permanent value / slug / id.
+Also used as the GA Event Action

 Data Type: **String**